 Why not volunteer?

 Compared to the many other places in Thailand where the scene is set up perfectly for the backpacker, in Isaan, activities are limited, communication is choppy, and transportation can be slightly less reliable than in the rest of Thailand.

 Check out The “Open Mind Project” which can set you up with both long term or short term teaching opportunities.
 The Open Mind Project has volunteer sites all over South East Asia, including the Isaan region.

 Both options help set up individual travellers with families or communities who have started organic farms.
 Volunteers help out for a set number of hours per day (depending on the family) in exchange for housing and meals.
 Each opportunity is a tad different so make sure to read through the details before signing on.

 Isara Charity Foundation is always looking for volunteers not afraid to get down and dirty in the construction field.
 The organization offers FREE volunteer opportunities in Thailand with a range of choices to choose from.
 Check out the website for access to an online chat community of past and current volunteers ready to spew their knowledge.

 Isaan food is spicy and delicious – don’t miss out!
-Start with som tom, spicy papaya salad.
+Start with som tam, spicy papaya salad.
 Try gai yhang, Isaan grilled chicken, for dinner.
 Finish with kow neeow mamuang, mango with sticky rice, for dessert!

 If you are invited out chances are you will be drinking cheap whisky (Sangsom) and coke.
 Order a bottle at any Thai bar and your glass will be conveniently refilled by staff as the night unfolds.
 Not finished by the end of the night?
 No problem most bars will hold your bottle for you until you return.

 If falling out of planes makes you more nervous than excited check out the resorts many other activities including; pilot programs, jet skiing, obstacle courses, ATV rentals, and mountain biking.